LSSTDESC/qp/docs/user_guide/cookbook.md

 # Cookbook

+This page provides some more in-depth examples of commonly performed routines with `qp`.
+The longer ones are given as `jupyter notebooks`, which can be viewed here or downloaded from <project:../nb/index.md>.

 ## Creating an `Ensemble` from a `qp.stats` distribution

 The `create_ensemble` function for the `qp.stats` distributions is slightly different than for the other parameterizations, as it requires a dictionary of the data to create the Ensemble, instead of being able to take individual arguments.
 See below for an example using the `qp.stats.norm` distribution: